-As a mom-of-three, experienced doula and prenatal yoga teacher, I thoroughly understand the importance of preparing mentally, emotionally and physically for childbirth.
+As a mom-of-four, experienced doula and prenatal yoga teacher, I thoroughly understand the importance of preparing mentally, emotionally and physically for childbirth.
 Pregnancy is a joyful and exciting time but it can also bring lots of confusion and uncertainty.
 There are many practical preparations and choices to make and a myriad of physical and emotional changes to cope with.

 For most, the biggest uncertainty and stress relates to the anticipated birth and knowing what to do when you go into labour!
 You may feel fearful as you have no idea what to expect, how you are going to cope or what decisions to make during labour.

 Perhaps you just have very specific ideas about how you would like the birth process to unfold but you are not sure how to achieve such an experience.

 Quite possibly, you fall into both categories - you are fearful and you have very definite ideas about what you would or wouldn't like to happen.
 Or you could be someone who likes to let things take their natural course and so you are reluctant to make too many plans except for deciding who your doctor is and where you will give birth (these are BIG decisions by the way as they could be a game-changer in terms of your experience of childbirth!)

 Ultimately, the experience of birth is unique to every woman but understanding your options in advance, deciding on your preferences, being aware of your strengths and weaknesses, and having someone to guide you through the ups and downs before, during and after birth, can make all the difference!

 By choosing your primary care providers and support persons carefully you can increase your chances of having a positive, uncomplicated birth experience where you and your husband or partner feel relaxed, supported and empowered and your baby can be brought into this world in a calm and joyful manner.

 The Benefits of Doula Support